LucasSaylor/Housing-Data-Machine-Learning/ReadMe.md

 ## Introduction

 Houses are all around the world.
 Depending on where you live tiny apartments in one geographic region can cost as much as mansions in another region.
 Understanding housing prices and what factors influence these prices can be an extremely helpful asset when trying to evaluate the potential value of a home.
 Machine learning can be utilized by companies like real estate brokers or other large cooperation’s when buying and selling homes.
-This GitHub repository will evaluate how housing prices can be predicted through machine learning by using housing and property values.
+This GitHub repository will evaluate how housing prices can be predicted through machine learning by using housing and property features as well as by geographic location in the Vancouver Washington Area.

 ```python
 ```

 ## Data

 The data being used to determine housing prices comes from Realitor.com through Rapid API.
 Rapid API provides Python Requests code where the user can input variables such as city, state, area radius, and other housing factors.
 When applied in Python the Python Request outputs a json file.
-For you to use this API you will need to create an account with Rapid API to obtain an API key.
+For you to use this API you will need to create a free or paid account with Rapid API to obtain an API key.

 ```python
 import requests